sebsikora/satellite_terminal/README.md

 ```
 <br />

-The server constructor will create the named pipe temporary files in the working directory and then spawn a terminal emulator (from the list in `terminal_emulator_paths.txt`) via-which it will directly execute the child binary via the '-e' option.
-The paths to the named pipes and all other required parameters are automatically passed to the child process as command-line options.
+The server constructor will spawn a terminal emulator (from the list in `terminal_emulator_paths.txt`) via-which it will directly execute the child binary using the ['-e' option](https://www.mankier.com/1/xterm#-e), passing the required configuration options for the child process via automatically generated command-line options.

 The server constructor will return once the communication channel is established with the child process, an error occurs or a timeout is reached.
-When it returns, if the server's `IsConnected()` member function returns `true`, the child process started correctly and the bi-directional communication channel was established without error.
+When it returns, if the server's `IsConnected()` member function returns `true`, the child process started correctly and the required FIFOs were created and opened for reading/writing without error.
 <br />
 <br />

 ### Child process

-Client parameters are passed to the child process via it's command-line arguments, therefore argc and argv must be passed to the SatTerm_Client constructor.
+In the child process, we establish communication with the parent process by instantiating a SatTerm_Client.
+The client parameters are passed to the child process via command-line arguments, therefore argc and argv must be passed to the SatTerm_Client constructor.

-The parameters are appended directly onto the child binary path string passed to the server constructor following an automatically applied delimiter ("client_args"), so you can use any command-line arguments required by the child process as normal and the client constructor will automatically parse the remaining arguments.
+The parameters are appended directly onto the child binary path string passed to the server constructor, following an automatically applied delimiter ("client_args"), so you can use any command-line arguments required by the child process as normal and the client constructor will automatically parse the remaining arguments.
 <br />

 ```cpp